 But making things that simple takes a lot of complex technology.
 Charisma.ai is a platform that uses speech recognition and AI to create realistic conversations between you-the-player and an on-screen character – maybe even a character from your favourite TV show.

-It’s smart stuff, and I thoroughly enjoyed seeing what Charisma could do when I had the chance to write an interactive screenplay for Vertigo Films and their blockbuster cop drama Bulletproof, starring the magnificent Noel Clarke and Ashley Walters.
+It’s smart stuff, and I thoroughly enjoyed seeing what Charisma could do when I had the chance to write an interactive screenplay for Vertigo Films and their blockbuster cop drama Bulletproof, starring Noel Clarke and Ashley Walters.

 Bulletproof: The Interrogation puts you at the centre of the story, as Detectives Bishop (Clarke) and Pike (Walters) need your help in preventing a series of murders.
 To quote the Sky TV press release: